Approx. Time Difference

 To enter Singapore, a passport valid for at least six months beyond the date of your intended stay is required.

-Although U.S. citizens are not required to obtain a visa to enter Singapore, all NUS international exchange students are required to apply for the Student Pass.
+Although U.S. citizens are not required to obtain a visa to enter Singapore, all NUS exchange students are required to apply for the Student Pass after registering at NUS.
 The Student Pass serves a similar purpose to a visa by granting permission to reside in Singapore for the purpose of study.
 The Student Pass is issued by the Immigration and Checkpoints Authority of Singapore

 Visa for Malaysia